 Oaxaca and Chiapas

-These states still have many communities of indigenous tribes with their own languages.
+These states still have many communities of indigenous tribes with their languages.
 Dia de los Muertos is celebrated Oct.
 30-Nov.
-5 with plenty of music, tribal dancing, decorations and ancient storytelling.
+5 with plenty of music, tribal dancing, decorations, and ancient storytelling.
 The best Day of the Dead celebration is supposed to be in Oaxaca.

-Mexico City has beefed up its celebrations of Day of the Dead after the success of the James Bond movie Spectre.
-Parades, decorations and special effects are all on overdrive in this massive city.
-For a unique way to experience Day of the Dead try this boat tour through the canlas Xochimilco in your own decorated trajinera, listening to stories of “La Catrina” and dining on authentic Mexican cuisine.
+Mexico City has beefed up its celebrations of the Day of the Dead after the success of the James Bond movie Spectre.
+Parades, decorations, and special effects are all on overdrive in this massive city.
+For a unique way to experience the Day of the Dead try this boat tour through the canals Xochimilco in your own decorated trajinera, listening to stories of “La Catrina” and dining on authentic Mexican cuisine.